nestorSag/urara-blog/urara/about/+page.md

 <!-- !["Profile picture"](/about/images/rounded-profile.png) -->

-I'm Nestor Sanchez, a Data Scientist and Software Engineer living in Edinburgh, UK.
-I started working in this area in 2015, and since then I have helped companies in Manufacturing, Education, Telecom, Energy and Marketing to turn their data into insights and products.
+I'm Nestor Sanchez, a Data Scientist and Software Engineer based in Edinburgh, UK.

+I started working on this topic in 2015, and since then I have helped companies in Manufacturing, Education, Telecom, Energy and Marketing to turn their data into insights and products.

-I would describe myself as a generalist, and have experience across the entire spectrum of data science, from working with cloud infrastructure to writing scientific publications.
+I would describe myself as a generalist, having a broad spectrum of skills from working with cloud infrastructure to writing scientific publications.

 My academic background includes a PhD in Statistics and an MSc in High Performance Computing, both by the University of Edinburgh.